Building & Benchmarking TidesDB

 Quick Start

-# Build and run with defaultscmake -B buildcmake --build build./build/tidesdb_benchBenchmark Operations
+# Build and run with defaultscmake -B buildcmake --build build --clean-first --verbose./build/tidesdb_benchBenchmark Operations

 The benchmark tests the following operations